Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-For families facing childhood cancer, there are many challenges that can negatively impact mental health.
+There are many challenges that can negatively impact mental health in families facing serious childhood illnesses.
 These challenges include:

-Ups and downs in mental health during cancer are expected.
-During serious illness, there will be negative thoughts and emotions.
-Feelings of stress, worry, and sadness are normal responses to a very abnormal situation.
+Ups and downs in mental health while caring for a seriously ill child are normal.
+Negative thoughts and emotions are normal.
+Feelings of stress, worry, and sadness are normal, too.

 Healthy adjustment is a process.
-Coping involves struggle and finding ways to regroup and move forward.
 It can be easy to neglect mental health when the focus is on immediate medical needs.
-But, even patients and families who are coping well can benefit from resources to support mental health as they face the challenges of cancer.
+Even if you and your family are coping well, you might still benefit from mental health resources and support.

 Support for mental health can come from: